-Art scholarships are awarded to shortlisted applicants based on the submission of a portfolio and an interview.
+Art Scholarships are worth 5% of fees and are awarded to shortlisted applicants based on the submission of a portfolio and an interview.
 Art scholarships are available to both external applicants and to pupils progressing from Year 8 in the Senior School.

 During an interview, the shortlisted applicants will have the opportunity to discuss their portfolio of work and their current artistic activities, and be expected to talk about how they would benefit from an art scholarship.
 Interviews will take place at the Visual Arts Centre.